Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Blood in vomit or dark vomit

-Vomiting blood or material that looks like coffee grounds can signal bleeding in the digestive tract and requires urgent medical care.
+Vomit that contains blood or looks like coffee grounds can signal internal bleeding and needs urgent medical attention.

 • Nausea after head injury

-Nausea or vomiting following a head injury may indicate a concussion or other neurological issue and should be evaluated promptly.
+Nausea or vomiting following a head injury may indicate a concussion or neurological problem and should be checked immediately.

 Expert Medical Insight